 - Remove the high voltage connector from the Power Supply board

-- Remove J1 and J3 from the Power Supply board and connect them as indicated on the picture.
+- Remove J1 and J3 from the Power Supply board and connect them as indicated in the picture.

 Schematic of Alpha91b power supply board (Heating is directly connecting to J3)